Shoah Remembrance Committee Holocaust Book Club Discussion

 Blue Room and on TIGN Zoom

 When Aharon Appelfeld was seven years old the Nazis occupied Czernowitz, his hometown.
 They penned the Jews into a ghetto and eventually sent whoever had not been shot or starved to death on a forced march across the Ukraine to a labor camp.
-As men, women, and children fall away around them, Aharon and his father miraculously survive, and Aharon, even more miraculously, escapes from the camp shortly after he arrives there.
+As men, women, and children fell away around them, Aharon and his father miraculously survived, and even more miraculously, Aharon escaped from the camp shortly after his arrival there.

-The next few years of Aharon’s life are both harrowing and he hides, alone, in the Ukrainian forests from peasants who are only too happy to turn Jewish children over to the Nazis; he has the presence of mind to pass himself off as an orphaned gentile when he emerges from the forest to seek work; and, at war’s end, he joins the stream of refugees as they cross Europe on their way to displaced persons’ camps that have been set up for the survivors.
-Aharon eventually makes his way to Palestine; once there, he attempts to build a new life while struggling to retain the barely remembered fragments of his old life, and he takes his first, tentative steps as a writer.
-As he begins to receive national attention, Aharon realizes his life’s to bear witness to the unfathomable.
-In this unforgettable work of memory, Aharon Appelfeld offers personal glimpses into the experiences that resonate throughout his fiction.
+The next few years of Aharon’s life were harrowing: he hid, alone, in the Ukrainian forests trying to avoid peasants who are only too happy to turn Jewish children over to the Nazis.
+Aharon had the to pass himself off as an orphaned gentile when he emerged from the forest to seek work; and, at war’s end, joined the stream of refugees crossing Europe on their way to displaced persons’ camps that were set up for the survivors.
+Aharon eventually made his way to Palestine.
+Once there, he built a new life while struggling to retain barely remembered fragments of his old life, and took his first, tentative steps as a writer.
+Aharon’s goal to bear witness to the unfathomable was realized when his writing received national attention.
+In The Story of a Life by Aharon Apelfeld, an unforgettable work, Aharon Appelfeld shares personal stories of the experiences that resonate throughout his fiction.

 Please RSVP to Carol Smolinsky at smohome6@aol.com and let us know if you’ll be joining us in person or via zoom and if you need help getting a book.